 - Create a toolbox using ArcGIS Pro.

-- Author a geoprocessing tool that performs the analysis you need to execute.
+- Author a geoprocessing tool that performs the analysis you need to run.

 - Share the geoprocessing tool as a web tool when publishing to a federated ArcGIS Server site, or as a geoprocessing service when publishing to a stand-alone ArcGIS Server site.

-The Get Travel Directions geoprocessing service example provides further instructions on how to achieve this workflow using ArcGIS Pro.
+Geoprocessing service example: Get travel directions provides further instructions on how to achieve this workflow using ArcGIS Pro.

 Choosing between a map service or a geoprocessing service for routing

 The following table provides information about map services (with the network analysis capability) and geoprocessing services that can be used to perform network analyses described above.

 The type of service you choose to publish a routing service depends on how the applications interact with the routing services.
 The following table can help you choose a type of routing service.

 Do the applications using the routing service require a very fast response time from the service?

 Use a map service with the network analysis capability.